-For example, my three year old knows sun as a fire ball.
+For example, my three-year-old knows the sun as a fireball.
 She feels that she is an expert after seeing a few youtube videos and is extremely happy that she can identify The Sun and that the sun is a big ball of fire in the sky.
-Call it ignorance or innocence(cute in daughter’s case), very little knowledge and extreme confidence of knowing that!!
-While my 7th grade niece, studies science as a part of her curriculum and holds a lot of questions & feels fuzzy about the Sun.
+Call it ignorance or innocence(cute in daughter’s case), very little knowledge, and extreme confidence of knowing that!!
+While my 7th-grade niece, studies science as a part of her curriculum and holds a lot of questions & feels fuzzy about the Sun.
 Hoping that she might learn about the Sun, she keeps reading a lot about the universe (though the matter is actually Sun) to understand the science behind the Sun.
-SO just as the learning has began to happen, confidence has started to decrease.
+So just as the learning has begun to happen, confidence has started to decrease.
 Funny!
-Over a period of time with constant learning, it gets easier to understand the real Sun and the confidence of knowing something starts!!
-While me, an enthusiast(call it expert wrt to the image) in space have gone through a minimum of 50+ odd youtube videos and documentaries about the Sun, space and the universe.
-However my confidence of understanding the Sun is way lagging behind my daughter 😛
+Over a period of time with constant learning, it gets easier to understand the real Sun, and the confidence of knowing something starts!!
+While I, an enthusiast(call it expert wrt to the image) in space have gone through a minimum of 50+ odd youtube videos and documentaries about the Sun, space, and the universe.
+However, my confidence in understanding the Sun is way lagging behind my daughter 😛

 This curve holds good in the trading/investing scenario too!
-The confidence level exhibited by the unskilled trader who is new to the market is enormous in most of the cases and after few trades they will start behaving like an expert.
+The confidence level exhibited by the unskilled trader who is new to the market is enormous in most of the cases and after a few trades, they will start behaving like an expert.
 Most of the traders who are young to financial markets would have experienced such tremendous confidence in financial markets during their initial stage of trading/investing.

--An Engineer or a maths teacher could think that trading is all about statistics and number game and with his math skills it is going to be easier for him to crack financial markets.
+-An Engineer or a maths teacher could think that trading is all about statistics and number games and with his math skills it is going to be easier for him to crack financial markets.

--Making money in financial market is easy because it is all about timing the market to buy low and sell high.
+-Making money in the financial market is easy because it is all about timing the market to buy low and sell high.

 Graduation to Experienced Trader